Academics

 General Theology Lecture Series

 All participants in Hapag-Layko take this program before any specific formation.
 It is open to all kinds of lay leaders.
-The lecture series has 9 sessions, from June to October.
+The lecture series has 9 sessions, from August to December.
 They deal with various topics on the Christian faith, which are explained through the Bible and in a contemporary, relevant way.
 The topics are God’s Revelation; the human person; Jesus and the Kingdom of God; the Church: call to communion and sent to mission; Mary and discipleship; Christian moral living; and the sacraments.

 After finishing the General Theology Lecture Series, participants will proceed to any of the three specific formation programs, according to their assigned responsibilities in their respective Christian communities.